ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page2.md

 * **The chatbot app** receives these tokens from MediaPipe and displays the answer to the user as it streams in from multiple inferences.
 * **The user** sees the answer on the screen: “The capital of the USA is Washington, D.C.”

+{{% notice Note %}}
-Note that this overview leaves out details for the sake of brevity, but is helpful for a conceptual understanding of how KleidiAI interacts with ML Frameworks and Generative AI models.
+This is a brief overview, but is helpful to help you understand how KleidiAI interacts with ML Frameworks and Generative AI models.
+{{% /notice %}}

-There are several nuances on the above process that will help you understand KleidiAI better.
+There are further details and nuances to these processes that will help you understand KleidiAI better.

 ### Why are model weights quantized to INT4, and inputs quantized to INT8?
 KleidiAI optimizes for a balance of size, accuracy, and execution speed.

 Model weights can be quantized down to INT4 without inducing large errors because after training, weights typically stay within a range suitable for INT4 quantization.
-Furthermore, model sizes are halved by selecting INT4 over INT8 or FP16 quantization, a significant benefit to both memory storage and throughput (especially critical when deploying to constrained devices like smartphones).
+Furthermore, model sizes are halved by selecting INT4 over INT8 or FP16 quantization, a significant benefit to both memory storage and throughput - especially critical when deploying to constrained devices like smartphones.

 In contrast, neural network activations (described as 'inputs' so far) are highly variable and not as evenly distributed across the full data range.
 For example, a common activation function - ReLU - outputs zero for any negative input and leaves any positive input unchanged.
 This results in a number distribution with many small values but also occasional large values.
-Having only 16 distinct values (from INT4 quantization) would result in large quantization errors.
+Having only 16 distinct values (from INT4 quantization) results in large quantization errors.

-As a result, KleidiAI strategically selected INT4 quantization for model parameters and INT8 for inputs propagating through the neural network.
+As a result, KleidiAI strategically-selected INT4 quantization for model parameters and INT8 for inputs propagating through the neural network.

-{{% notice What AI model size should you select %}}
+### Which AI model size should I select?
 Most models are trained in FP32 or FP16 formats and are by default available to download at that size.
 To realize the benefits of lower memory footprint, select a pre-quantized version of your desired AI model, ideally in INT4 format.
 You can quantize models yourself through various tools, but the quickest and easiest way is to locate a pre-quantized version of the same model.

-KleidiAI supports matrix multiplication of models across FP32, FP16, INT8, and INT4 formats - your ML framework provider will select the optimal KleidiAI micro-kernel to balance inference speed and accuracy for your use-case.
+KleidiAI supports matrix multiplication of models across FP32, FP16, INT8, and INT4 formats.
+Your ML framework provider selects the optimal KleidiAI micro-kernel to balance inference speed and accuracy for your use case.

-In short, it is highly recommended to select an INT4 pre-quantized model when inference speed is critical, and especially on smartphones / edge devices.
+In short, it is recommended that you select an INT4 pre-quantized model when inference speed is critical, and especially on constrained devices like smartphones.
-{{% /notice %}}

 ### Why does KleidiAI need to 'pack' before matrix multiplication?